-While you may not think of Heraklion as a typically “beautiful Greek island” city, there are actually some beautiful photo spots here if you know where to look for them.
+While you may not think of Heraklion as a typically “beautiful Greek island” city, there are some beautiful photo spots here if you know where to look for them.

 A stunning beach in southern Crete on the Libyan Sea, you can easily visit Preveli from either Plakias or Rethymnon.
 You can appreciate the Palm Forrest, the nearby gorges, and, of course, you can just spend your time relaxing on the beautiful beach.

-While Preveli isn’t the most famous of Crete’s beaches, it’s definitely not a hidden gem.
+While Preveli isn’t the most famous of Crete’s beaches, it’s not a hidden gem.
 There are tons of organized tours to help you visit from Plakias and Rethymnon.

 5 Things to Bring with You to Crete

 If you’re planning a trip to Crete, you’ll want to pack all the normal essentials, but here are a few things we strongly recommend bringing that may not have crossed your mind.
 For more packing tips, check out our complete Greece packing list.

 – A physical guidebook, on paper on Kindle.
 We love Lonely Planet Greece for this region and strongly recommend it to supplement blogs.
 Blogs are great, but a combination of a blog and a guidebook is key to having the best access to information easily at your fingertips.